Fouts-C/AI-Final-Group-FDL/Final_Update_Log.md

         - Make the lookback window respect the actual forecast issue time
         - Double-check the train/test split while we're in there
     - Retrain and rebuild the plots after the fix
-    - Write up the results (include what we learned from the leak) (Josh Dula)
+    - Write up the results (include what we learned from the leak (Josh Dula)
+    - Run training and evaluate on test set with confusion matrix (Carson Fouts)
-    - Pytorch CNN for hurricane damage (Carson Fouts)
+    - Ensure env is working properly and add steps to using the CNN (Carson Fouts)